Claude Code Plugins

 • Does it provide a concrete output value?

-• If NO (just definitions) → Skip or add public: false
+• If NO (just definitions) → Skip or add minimal section

 3. Extract key elements: